aliciasillers/PacBio-Methylation-Data-Project-Documentation/PacBio-Primrose-in-Ubuntu.md

 ## Alignment

-After obtaining the hifi reads with methylation tags, the next step is to align these reads to a reference genome using PBMM2.
-Minimap2 usually works better for aligning the strawberry genome, but it requires input files to be in FASTA format, and we will need to use .bam input files.
+After obtaining the hifi reads with methylation tags, the next step is to align these reads to a reference genome using pbmm2.
+Minimap2 usually works better for aligning the strawberry genome, but it requires input files to be in FASTA format, and we will need to use .bam input files in order to retain the methylation data.

 Official PBMM2 documentation: https://github.com/PacificBiosciences/pbmm2

 ### Installation

-If using FARM, you do not need to install PBMM2.
+If using FARM, you do not need to install pbmm2.
 Simply load the bio3 module and activate pbio-2022-09-29.

 If not using FARM, install PBMM2 using conda.